bouzouidja/MobilityDB-AWS/README.md

-Deployment using EKS cluster
+Deployment using Elastic Kubernetes Service cluster
 ------------

 ### Install requirements
-Before running this step, we assume that you have created an aws kubernetes cluster using the eks command-line.
+Before running this step, we assume that you have created an AWS kubernetes cluster using the EKS command-line.

 1. Install kubectl
 ```bash